blancam77/AMAPOLANEGRA/Report.md

 __Problem__

-Data that might contribute to determining player improvement might include his performance last season, his age, his draft status, his position, and metrics that describe what kind of player he is.
+Data that might contribute to determining player improvement might include his performance last season, his position, and metrics that describe what kind of player he is.
 This project aims to predict whether or not a player will improve the next season based on these data.

 __Interest__